mu-semtech/mu-authorization/README.md

 - `LOG_DELTA_MESSAGES` Allows logging of delta messages as they're sent to other consumers
 - `LOG_DELTA_CLIENT_COMMUNICATION` Allows logging of the communication caused by the delta system
+- `LOG_TEMPLATE_MATCHER_PERFORMANCE` Emits information regarding use of precalculated templates when analysing queries

 # Configuration files